Union County is Florida's smallest county with a beautiful landlocked stretch of pine forest interspersed with lakes. This county is the poorest coun

 Amir Jina, the co-author of the new study, said.
 “At high resolution, there will be winners and losers from climate change within the U.S., and we have a strong-evidenced based relationship between temperatures and damage (at the county level),”

 Climate projections that have carbon pollution continuing on its current trajectory to 2100 were used in the study, which helped model how climate change could impact the economy.
+Industries such as fast fashion are under pressure as are contributing to pollution at an increasing rate.

 Poor counties will suffer greatly from rising temperatures.
 An average loss of 11 percent of GDP will hit 100 poorest counties in contrast to 100 richest counties which will lose just 1 percent.